A Year of Action

 The first five Promise Zones are San Antonio, Philadelphia, Los Angeles, Southeastern Kentucky, and the Choctaw Nation of Oklahoma — part of the 20 that the will be announced over the next three years.

-The President announced a set of concrete steps to create more opportunity for hardworking families.
-He issued a President Memorandum directing federal agencies to implement existing efforts to expand flexible workplace policies -- from affordable childcare to paid family leave -- to the maximum possible extent, making clear that Federal workers have a "right to request" a flexible work arrangement without fear of retaliation.
-And the Department of Labor is making funds available for technical skill training grants to give low-wage earners the opportunity to advance their careers in in-demand industries. $25 million of those funds will be focused on addressing barriers to training faced by those with childcare responsibilities.
+JUNE 23: The President announced a set of concrete steps to create more opportunity for hardworking families.
+He issued a Presidential Memorandum directing federal agencies to implement existing efforts to expand flexible workplace policies — from affordable child care to paid family leave — to the maximum possible extent, making clear that federal workers have a "right to request" a flexible work arrangement without fear of retaliation.
+And the Department of Labor is making funds available for technical skill training grants to give low-wage earners the opportunity to advance their careers in in-demand industries. $25 million of those funds will be focused on addressing barriers to training faced by those with child care responsibilities.

 President Obama will continue calling on Congress to: